tonec/tabs/README.md

 ### Requirements

-This plugin makes certain assumptions about the HTML that it is invoked on; the HTML must look something like:
+By default this plugin assumes the following markup is in use.
+However, this can be changed easily by providing a different element selector with the 'tabElem' option.

     <div id="tabs">
         <div class="tabs">